Tisno: Demographics

-In the 2011 census, 96.67% of the population were Croats.
+95.98% of the population are Croats.

 History

 Tisno was first mentioned in 1474 during the Turkish invasion and during the war against the Venetians when numerous refugees fled to Tisno to seek shelter.

 Tisno has a memorial-site dedicated to the several hundred Croatian civilians killed and dropped into a local pit in the aftermath of World War II by the communist Yugoslav regime.

 Tisno was referred to as Tijesno up to the census of 1981.